 Pinterest should be part of every designer, artist and illustrator's social media strategy alongside the likes of Facebook, Twitter, Google+, Behance, Dribbble and deviantART.

 With Pinterest's ability to follow other pinners, you can easily keep track of designers, studios, photographers or illustrators that you like.
 By following and sharing their content, you might encourage them to check you out in return, raising your profile.
 Remember that you can comment on other's posts, just like on other social networks: this is a great way to get connected with other designers.

 Let people know who you are and what you do by including it in your About section.
 Include any relevant keywords in the description so that someone people searching for a particular kind of designer can find you easily.
 Also include a link to your website.

 05. Use it as an extension of your portfolio

 As well as pinning other people's visuals, why not create a board for your own work and pin your best stuff to it?
 This will give it more exposure on the web, draw comments and attract 'Likes'.
 Your work might even be re-pinned and shared by other Pinterest users.

 With this in mind, be sure to include your name/business name in the description of your image.
 Or, better still, watermark your own submissions with your logo and website address.
 But don't fall foul of Pinterest etiquette...

 06. Add 'Pin it' buttons to your website

-- 30 brilliant Pinterest boards every designer should follow
+- Brilliant Pinterest boards (opens in new tab) every designer should follow

 - Boost your design career with social media (opens in new tab)